sigurdsvela/boot/README.md

 The only thing we add is the "--vcs : [...]" part
-The description key is the description of this option, and will be displayed when the user runs `boot tempalte php`.
+The description key is the description of this option, and will be displayed when the user runs `boot template php`.
 The values are the different values this option may be, which point to the files that should be included if the option is that value.
 You'll notice that "git" point to an object.
 This is because, if you just write "vcs/.gitignore" as a string